donishadsmith/neurocaps/README.md

 This is a Python package designed to perform Co-activation Patterns (CAPs) analyses.
 It utilizes k-means clustering to group timepoints (TRs) into brain states, applicable to both resting-state and task-based fMRI data.
 The package is compatible with data preprocessed using **fMRIPrep** and assumes your directory is BIDS-compliant, containing a derivatives folder with a pipeline folder (such as fMRIPrep) that holds the preprocessed BOLD data.

+This package was initially inspired by a co-activation patterns implementation in mtorabi59's [pydfc](https://github.com/neurodatascience/dFC) package.

 # Installation

 **Note**: The `get_bold()` method in the `TimeseriesExtractor` class relies on pybids, which is only functional on POSIX operating systems and macOS.
 If you have a pickled timeseries dictionary in the correct nested form, you can use this package on Windows to visualize the BOLD timeseries, the `CAP` class, as well as the `merge_dicts()` and `standardize()` functions in the in the `neurcaps.analysis` submodule.